maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Variations:

 Those dialects that allow the program to reserve space in memory for strings, typically using `CLEAR`, generally also allow that amount to be checked by passing in a string variable name.
-In this case, `FRE()` will return the total amount of memory available, or the amount of memory available for program code, while `FRE(A$)`, where `A$` in this example can be any string variable name, will return the amount of memory in the string area.
-In early dialects, that was often as little as 50 or 200 bytes.
+In this case, `FRE()` will return the total amount of memory available, or the amount of memory available for program code, while `FRE(A$)` will return the amount of memory in the string area (`A$` in this example can be any string variable name).
+In early dialects, the amount of string memory was often as little as 50 to 200 bytes.

-The TRS-80 II and Genie/Color Genie uses `MEM` for this function, while `FRE` returns string space.
+The TRS-80 II and Genie/Color Genie uses `MEM` for this function, while `FRE` always returns string space.
 The Dragon 32 uses `SIZE`.

 <!-- TOC --><a name="numsexp"></a>
 ### `NUM`[(*sexp*)]

 `NUM` is a function with two completely different uses.

 The main purpose of this function is to return the number of items typed into the last `INPUT` or `MAT INPUT` statement.
 This was initially introduced in dialects that had matrix support, as it was common for users to enter a blank value in order to stop the `INPUT` statement in the case of large matrices - they may only want to type in five values for a 10 by 10 matrix for instance.
-The program could then use `NUM` to test whether the entire matrix had been filled out, or, for instance, fill out the slots for any non-entered values with zero or some other value.
+The program could then use `NUM` to test whether the entire matrix had been filled out, and then, for instance, fill out the slots for any non-entered values with zero or some other value.

 In RetroBASIC, the functionality of `NUM` has been expanded to also work with conventional `INPUT` statements.
-Early dialects of BASIC generally stopped execution if the user entered an empty value, typically by pressing <return>, but later versions mostly allowed empty inputs and simply continued execution from that point.
-In this case, `NUM` can be just as useful with normal `INPUT` statements.
+Early dialects of BASIC generally stopped execution if the user entered an empty value, typically by pressing <return>.
+Commodore BASIC on the PET is an example.
+Later versions mostly allowed empty inputs and simply continued execution from that point.
+The C64 is an example of this style.
+In this latter case, `NUM` is just as useful in normal `INPUT` statements as it is in `MAT`.

-The value of `NUM` is reset at the start of every `INPUT` or `MAT INPUT`, as well as when running a `CLEAR`/`CLR` statement.

 The other use of `NUM` is to support the dialect-specific function found in Digital Group BASICs, where it is the equivalent of `VAL`.
 This version will be called if a string expression is provided in *sexp*.

+The value of `NUM` is reset at the start of every `INPUT` or `MAT INPUT`, as well as when running a `CLEAR`/`CLR` statement.

 #### Availability: